 If I suspect I have been exposed, for how long should I stay isolated?

 An analysis of people who were diagnosed with COVID-19 and who had a known time of exposure found that 97% of those cases had an incubation period - the time between exposure and when symptoms appear - of 12 days or fewer.
 (On average, symptoms showed up around day 5.).
-Current recommendations for quarantine or isolation for people who suspected they were infected is 14 days.
+Current recommendations for quarantine or isolation for people who suspect they could be infected is 14 days.

 We've all heard the advice to "wash your hands with soap for 20 seconds".
 Some even have lists of songs that are at least 20 seconds long to use to in timing how long to wash.

 But what about washing surfaces in our homes, schools, or offices?
-What about times when there are no sinks available for handwashing?
 The most effective disinfectants against the novel coronavirus are solutions that use bleach or alcohol.
 (But remember not to mix bleach with other cleansers!)

 As an alternative to ready-made disinfectants, these DIY solutions are recommended by reputable sources.
 (Note: disinfectant solutions intended for flood cleanup are also effective against coronavirus.
-Ignore the instructions to through away porous objects, however, and the instructions against mold or mildew.)
+Ignore the instructions to throw away porous objects, however, and ignore the instructions against mold or mildew.)

 Until the time that coronavirus test kits are more widely available, it's recommended that people who have symptoms that fit the profile of COVID-19 disease